(725 ILCS 120/8.5)

 duties to notify and inform crime victims and witnesses under Section 4.5 of

-this Act or under subsections (a), (a-2), and (a-3) of Section 120 of the Sex Offender Community Notification Law as the Attorney General specifies by rule.
+this Act or under subsections (a), (a-2), and (a-3) of Section 120 of the Sex Offender Community Notification Law.
 The system shall download

 information from participating officials into its computers, where it shall be